planetterp/PlanetTerp/README.md

 If you named your database something other than `planetterp`, you'll need to edit `DB_NAME`.
 If you would like to use a different user than `root` to acces mysql, you'll need to edit `USER`, and if your password for your user is not the empty string, you'll need to edit `PASSWORD`.

-The other fields can be left along for now.
-We'll discuss the `WEBHOOK_*` and `EMAIL_*` settings in a bit, but they aren't necessary for an initial setup and can be left `None`.
+The other fields can be left alone for now.
+We'll discuss the `WEBHOOK_*` and `EMAIL_*` settings in a bit, but they aren't necessary for an initial setup and can be left as `None`.

 Once you're satisfied with your config, continue with your setup: